-McDaniel & Associates (McDaniel), a leading independent geological consulting firm with extensive experience of the Montney Formation, was commissioned to prepare an evaluation of the crude oil, natural gas and natural gas products resources of the Calima Lands to 2018 PRMS standards.
-McDaniel's Best Estimates of total un-risked contingent within the Calima Lands are summarised in Tables 1 and Figure 4.
+McDaniel have evaluated crude oil, natural gas and natural gas products prospective resources of the Calima Lands according to 2018 PRMS standards.
+McDaniel's Best Estimates of total un-risked contingent and prospective resources within the Calima Lands are summarised in Tables 1A/1B and Figure 1.
+In comparison the 2019 assessment (ASX announcement 8 July 2019) contained only Contingent Development on Hold (2C) and Prospective (2U) resources (Table 1A& 1B)).

-Figure 4 - Map of Calima Lands defining the areas of Previous Prospective (pink) and Contingent (brown) Resources.
+Figure 1 - Map of Calima Lands defining the areas of Prospective (purple) and Contingent Development on hold (light pink) and Contingent Development pending (dark pink) Resources.